backstage-technical-services/hub/docs/Our Tools.md

 [Reporting Issues][contributing-issues] and
 [Developing][contributing-developing] respectively.

+If you want to develop on the site, make sure you have [set up an SSH key][github-ssh] and [sign your commits][github-sign].

 ### Tickets vs issues

-Within the team, we refer to issues in the issue tracker as "tickets";
-we feel this better explains what the issues represent (after all, not all tickets are actually issues - they may be requests or even questions).
+Within the team, we refer to issues in the issue tracker as "tickets" as we feel this better explains what the issues represent - after all, not all tickets are actually issues.

 ### Use of labels